What Are Book Marketing Jobs and Where Can You Find Them?

 4. The Bookseller

-More like a traditional job board, The Bookseller offers a constantly updated listing of book marketing vacancies in publishing houses big and small.
+More like a traditional job board, The Bookseller offers a constantly updated listing of available book marketing jobs in publishing houses big and small.
 You can also subscribe to get the newest jobs emailed directly to you.

 If you’ve had plenty of experience and are searching for more senior, managing positions in traditional companies, be sure to swing by the PublishersMarketplace job board.
 They are a lot more relevant to those wanting in-house positions, but they are good opportunities nonetheless.